weegrom/polaris-icons/.github/ISSUE_TEMPLATE/feedback-for-polaris-icons-ui.md

 ---
 name: Feedback for Polaris Icons UI
-about: For suggestions or issues related to https://polaris-icons.shopifycloud.com
+about: For suggestions or issues related to https://polaris-icons.shopify.com
-title: "[Feedback] "
+title: '[Feedback]'
 labels: ''
 assignees: HYPD
 ---

 **Description**